andreaparker/VV-PDFRAG/README.md

 ## Adding your favorite models

-To add in new models or domain-specific models do this:
+To add in new models or domain-specific models you can create a branch, work on that and then submit your feature branch back to us:

 1. Fork the repository.
 2. Create a feature branch: `git checkout -b new-feature`